llNicoleta/quick-ssh-bandit/README.md

 go build -o quick-ssh-bandit main.go
 ```
 You can either add the executable in the PATH or run it by it's relative path.

+The program can be run using the command:
 ```shell
 quick-ssh-bandit bandit_id
 ```